simhaonline/EmailMarketingAutomation/README.md

-# How to merge Google Spreadsheets Data to Google Slides & Gmail
+# How to merge Google Spreadsheets Data to Google Slides & Email
 ## Part I: Merge Spreadsheets text to Slides
 ### Step 1: Setup
 1. Create Tags in Your Slide